CCNL-UniPD/Multitasking/README.md

-# Multitasking
+# Multitasking in stroke patients
 Susceptibility to multitasking in chronic stroke is associated to damage of the multiple demand system and leads to lateralized visuospatial deficits

-Blini, D'Imperio, Romeo, De Filippo De Grazia3, Passarini, Pilosio, Meneghello, Bonato and Zorzi
+Blini, D'Imperio, Romeo, De Filippo De Grazia, Passarini, Pilosio, Meneghello, Bonato, Zorzi

 Contents:
 - lesion_overlay: overlay of patients' lesions (nii file)